AbsolutDev/infoPad/README.md

 * The current time, date and upcoming events retrieved from Google Calendar
 * Menu bottons: About, External Apps Launcher, Connections Monitor and App Configuration
 * BOSE Soundtouch smart speaker controller
-* Trains timetable: next 5 trains on the predefined route e.g. from home station to work
+* Trains timetable: next 5 trains on a predefined route e.g. home station to work
-* Top 5 news headlines from BBC News
+* Top 5 BBC news headlines
 * Current weather, including rain probability, wind speed and humidity %.
-Clicking it changes to 12 hours forecast, a 2nd click displays 5 days forecast.
+It changes to 12 hour and 5 day forecast when the module is touched.

 The **External Apps Launcher** further extends the functionality by providing access to locally installed apps (Alexa, iTunes, VLC Player, etc.) and online services such as Google Nest and Keeper.